calnix/stakingPro/Documentation/ContractExplanations.md

 - This function enables immediate termination of a distribution by setting its end time to the current block timestamp.
 - This effectively stops any further rewards from being distributed while preserving all rewards earned up to that point.
 - Distribution must exist and be active (not ended).

+# 10. Migrating from old rewardsVault (V1) to new rewardsVault (V2)

+Process:

+1. end all active distributions on stakingPro  [users have may unclaimed rewards]
+2. switch to rewardsVaultV2
+3. setup old distributions on rewardsVaultV2 [via setupDistribution]

+Step 3 will require an EOA address to be granted the POOL_ROLE, to be able to call setupDistribution.

+Additionally, `totalClaimed` and ` totalDeposited` will start from 0 on rewardsVaultV2.
+These values will not be migrated over from V1 - so we must be mindful of this when migrating.